Best Adoption Guide for Foster Parents Pursuing Permanency in Saskatchewan

 The Mutual Family Assessment does not bypass for existing foster parents.
 Even if you have cared for the child for three years, you are assessed through the same Mutual Family Assessment process as any other adoptive applicant.
 What changes is the context the assessor has — your existing relationship with the child, your demonstrated attachment, and your track record in the foster placement are all factors the assessor can draw on.
 Understanding how to articulate your existing relationship as a strength in the MFA, rather than treating the assessment as a formality, is one of the most practical things this guide addresses.

 The Assisted Adoption Program is financially significant — and most foster parents do not know the full rates.
 If the adoption is approved, you may be eligible for ongoing monthly maintenance payments through the Assisted Adoption Program, set at 90% of the foster care rate.
 For a child aged 12 to 15 in Southern Saskatchewan, that is $491.29 per month.
 In Northern Saskatchewan, $554.18.
 For children 16 and older, up to $634.93 per month in the North.
-These payments continue until the child reaches adulthood and may be accompanied by special needs coverage for medical, dental, and therapeutic services.
-Foster parents who do not understand this program sometimes make financial decisions without factoring in post-adoption support they are entitled to apply for.
+The agreement may also include special-needs coverage for medical, dental, and therapeutic services not covered by universal health coverage.
+Confirm eligibility, duration, and current terms with the Ministry before relying on post-adoption support.

 Who This Is For